Apparently if you call an emergency number from your Android device, you can't block calls for the next 48 hours.

 As the de facto flagship phone for Android (or at least that portion of Android that isn't covered in Samsung logos), the Nexus 6 gets an inordinate amount of attention.
 That's not always a good thing, especially when the hardware and/or software exhibits major flaws or defects.
+For example: a considerable number of users are reporting a total failure of their phone's mobile data connection.
+The problem is occurring on multiple software versions and across different carriers and locations.
 Read More

 After months of wondering and looking around for answers, we think we've finally found out why all of Verizon's 4G LTE phones (and modems / USB dongles) are having data connectivity issues, and it's a wee-bit technical even for us, but we'll do our best.
 This information has been gathered from various comments and forums across the net, so, take us at our word here.